 Newsrooms are shrinking, TV stations are closing down and public-media funding has been slashed.
-While local news startups are providing fresh voices, they struggle to break even financially and tackle statewide issues.
+While local-news startups are providing fresh voices, they struggle to break even financially and tackle statewide issues.

-We launched News Voices: New Jersey in 2015 to bring together communities and newsrooms to tackle problems in cities and neighborhoods throughout the Garden State.
-We’ve worked all around the state, including Asbury Park, Atlantic City, Camden, Ewing, Glassboro, Hackensack, Morristown, Newark, New Brunswick and Tuckerton.
+New Jersey is a place of both great challenges and great opportunities.
+That’s why we launched News Voices: New Jersey in 2015: to bring together communities and newsrooms to tackle problems in cities and neighborhoods throughout the Garden State.
+We’ve worked in towns and cities all over the state, including Asbury Park, Atlantic City, Camden, Ewing, Glassboro, Hackensack, Morristown, Newark, New Brunswick and Tuckerton.

 We’ve organized with thousands of people, including journalists, activists, students, faith leaders, union workers and artists, to transform local news in their communities, discuss pressing local issues, pass legislation to fund innovative news-and-information projects, and collaborate to tell stories with impact, such as Stories of Atlantic City and 37 Voices.

 One of our most significant achievements was the creation of the Civic Information Consortium, a first-of-its-kind, publicly funded nonprofit with the mission of strengthening local-news coverage and boosting civic engagement throughout New Jersey.